mpatchesny/VBA-OneDrive-explorer/readme.md

 ## Known issues

 ### Error: Unauthorized
-Token is expired or invalid, in order to fix this get new token.
+Token is expired or invalid, get new token to fix this issue.